velvet-jedi/webapp/README.md

    - Automate in Build Triggers
    - **Jenkinsfile.old** file stages.

-## 5. Automated Deployment to Tomcat
+## 5. Continuous Deployment to Tomcat through Jenkins pipeline.
-   - Adding SSH creds for the Tomcat server in the Jenkins server using SCP.
+   - Adding SSH creds for the Tomcat server in the Jenkins server
+   - To transfer the .war file from the build to the tomcat server using SCP.

 ## 6. Checking leaked secrets in the pipeline **before** building.
    - Trufflehog